 June 12, 2020

 Most ML code that floats around in open source repositories isn’t built to scale.
-These two nearly-identical chunks of code both implement the same MNIST classifier in Keras.
-One of the two will turn into a nightmare as it evolves, the other will scale with almost no changes.
+To demonstrate this, we’re going to look at two very similar codebases that implement a classifier for the MNIST dataset.
+Both codebases use Keras — one codebase uses Keras itself, while the second uses Determined’s Keras API.
+We’ll show how one codebase turns into a nightmare as we add more capabilities, while the other will scale with almost no changes.

 First, some Python boilerplate:

 def main(): pass if __name__ == '__main__': main()